githublior/Deep-Learning-for-NLP-tagging-classification/README.md

-# Deep-Learning-for-Text-and-Sequences

-Deep Learning for Natural Langage Processing.
+# Deep Learning for Natural Langage Processing.

 Given a text dataset, we had to classify words over Part Of Speech (POS)tagging , and then over Named Entity Recognition (NER)tagging .